maniospas/Blombly/docs/material/minimization.md

 <br>

 On the other hand, lack of reflection means that we are free to remove unused struct fields.
-For instance, reused code may define a broad range of features, but it better to only keep those that are actually used.
+For instance, reused code may define a broad range of features, but it's better to only keep those that are actually used.
-In the following example, computing the sums of `norm2d` takes up 2/3rds of the memory compared to summs of `norm3d` because there is no need to keep track of the `z` coordinate of points.
+In the following example, computing the sums of `norm2d` takes up 2/3rds of the memory compared to sums of `norm3d` because there is no need to keep track of the `z` coordinate of points.
 Relevant for here, this optimization also means smaller intermediate representations, for example by not including the implementation for one of the norms.